 The link above is to the UK site.
 I joined the ancestry.com site by mistake and found that I was paying over the odds for years for exactly the same subscription I would have got cheaper on the UK site.
 If you are already a member ring up and try to negotiate a discount before you renew.
 I hate doing anything like that but they are amenable to it.

 If on the record it says ‘Administration,’ it means, as far as I understand it, that a letter of administration was issued, usually to the nearest relative, to dispose of the person’s assets.
 In that case I don’t think you will get much more information than you already have on the summary.
 If, however, it says ‘Probate,’ that means there was a will, which is definitely worth sending for as often gives you lots of juicy detail.
 Don’t assume from the summary that all the money went to the executors of the will.
 That may not be the case at all.
 Plus you might find lots of family members that you didn’t know you existed receiving small legacies.
-The service isn’t usually all that prompt, they aim to respond within 21 working days, but maybe online ordering will speed things up a bit.

 If you can ever get here in person you will find yourself in family history heaven.
 The computers are all set up to access family history sources and the way it’s divided into categories makes searches really productive.
 I found things here via Ancestry that I hadn’t found on my home computer.
 Of course the real reason to go is to handle the original records which are quite a thrill.
 There is an online search facility and its particularly good for military records but frustratingly sometimes it will just give brief details and a reference to a printed source at the archive.
 Definitely worth a search though, sometimes you do find items you can download quite cheaply – I found an ancestor’s will from 1806.
 Instant download for £3.30!
 Regimental war diaries are currently downloadable.
 If you’re in London on a nice day it’s a lovely trip out, nice facilities and café and you can factor in a visit to Kew Gardens.